The Sovereign SDK Book

 How it Works

-Developers write the business logic of their rollup in Rust, and the SDK handles all of the complexity of creating a rollup on their behalf.
+As a developer, you write the business logic of your rollup in Rust and the SDK handles all of the complexity of creating a rollup on their behalf.
 Under the hood, the SDK compiles the chain's business logic to a zero-knowledge circuit, which it uses to prove correct execution (if the rollup is running in "zk mode") or to resolve disputes about execution (if the rollup is running in "optimistic mode").
 It also generates a complete full node implementation which can reproduce the state of the blockchain and serve data to users.

 Once the rollup is deployed, users post their transactions onto an underlying blockchain called a Data Availability Layer ("DA Layer") for ordering.
 After transactions are ordered, the full nodes of the rollup execute them to compute the new rollup state.